docloulou/axelor-open-suite/README.md

 - **Database Connection Error**: Ensure the database container is running, and the credentials in `axelor-config.properties` match those in `docker-compose.yml`.

 - **Port Conflict**: If port `7070` is already in use, update the port mapping in the `docker-compose.yml` file.

+## Notes

+This project includes three scripts for easier management:

+1. `startup.sh` - Builds and starts the Axelor application.
+2. `shutdown.sh` - Stops and removes the Axelor containers without affecting data.
+3. `removeAll.sh` - Deletes all containers, volumes, and networks related to Axelor, allowing for a fresh start.

+Feel free to adapt the scripts to your requirements.
+For any issues, please raise an issue in the repository.